 How to Play

-In this game, your goal is to come up with your own unique definition of an unknown word.
-But, your definition needs to be so good that you convince the other players that this definition is the actual one for this word.
+In this game, your goal is to develop your own unique definition of an unknown word.
+But your definition needs to be so good that you convince the other players that this definition is the actual one for this word.

 One person selects a card and reads the word aloud.
 Then, each player writes a definition.
-While they do that, the person who drew the card gets busy writing down the real definition.
+While they do that, the person who drew the card gets busy writing down the actual definition.

 The first player to make it across the board wins.